Managing property during coronavirus

-In England and Wales it's now a legal requirement that all physical meeting places must display a QR code for users of the venue (aged 16 and over) to scan using the NHS Covid-19 app.
+In England and Wales it's not legally required for meeting places to display a QR code.
+However, it is good practice.
+We recommend that you display the code and encourage all users of the venue (aged 16 and over) to scan in using the NHS Covid-19 app.

-Ask visitors to scan the QR code with their smart phone when they arrive.
-You may want to put this in your hire agreement and make sure that users are aware of this.
+You may want to put this in your hire agreement and make sure users are aware of this.
 You can print out as many posters as you need for your space, or you can get the code on a tablet or TV if you don’t have access to a printer.
-For more information and a step by step guide to creating your QR code visit the government website.
+For more information and a step-by-step guide to creating your QR code, visit the government website.